-The Amount Calculator will show you how to calculate how much epoxy grout will be needed for your project.
+The Amount Calculator will show you how to calculate how much you’ll have to get for your project.

-You’ll need to know the measurements of the area you’ll be grouting and the thickness of the tiles, so make sure you have a tape measure handy!
+You’ll have to know the measurements of the area you’ll be grouting and the thickness of the tiles, so make sure you have a tape measure handy!

-It doesn’t have to be 100% precise – we ain’t building rockets here – but it’s always good to have some epoxy grout left over instead of running out!
+It doesn’t have to be 100% precise – we ain’t building rockets here – but it’s always good to have some left over instead of running out!

 How To Buy Epoxy Grout Online

-To prevent you from going off and buying everything like the Terminator here – not knowing what you need exactly – I’ll give you a hand.
+To prevent you from going off and buying everything like the Terminator here – not knowing what you should get exactly – I’ll give you a hand.

-The way that SpectraLock Pro Epoxy Grout is sold means that you buy the base compound pack (the part that looks like a bucket) and then you select a color and buy it separately.
-You then mix it all together and you have epoxy grout!
+The way that SpectraLock Pro Epoxy is sold means that you buy the base compound pack (the part that looks like a bucket) and then you select a color and buy it separately.
+You then mix it all together!